1987pall/aiet-college-demo/README.md

 # aiet-college-demo
-This is my 1st repo
+This is my 1st  github repo
+This is Pallavi Biradar